Zhilik

 Zanita Ahmed Zhilik simply known as Zhilik is a Bangladeshi singer.
 She works in many music albums and singles with many well known artists.
-She was champion of channel-i musical reality show Shera Kontho in 2008.
+She was champion of the Channel i musical reality show Shera Kontho in 2008.

 Early life

 Zhilik was born in Rangpur.
 Her family was culturally oriented.
 She have started learning music from her father.
 Her father was an enlisted singer of Bangladesh TV and radio.